Prettiest Villages in Madeira: Top 4 Most Beautiful Towns

 Explore

-3. Câmara de Lobos: The Charm of the Fishing Village
+3. Câmara de Lobos – A Traditional Madeira Fishing Village

 Check our tour